redeyeredline/cliparr/MIGRATION_CHECKLIST.md

 ## 15. Infrastructure Investigation
 - ❌ a previous chat was going to review tdarr to see its mongo db setup in the background to advise on more robust db solution

+MIGHT BE FIXED - app is suddenly duplicating imports on start/app refreshes something with the way the import mode setting change triggers an import without using the check existing shows in localdb function and duplicates the shows. fix it you fuck
+✅ reconsider a search function to find specific shows ✅ feed current nav bar to bolt to get similiar styling to new home page fix excess spacing on new home page
+ ✅ repipe everything to new home page add alphabet bar to import modal
+ASK BOLT can you cleanly/easily include the alphabet bar from the homepage to the import modal?